 Paper-delivered tests are only available to students in areas of the world where the computer-delivered test is unavailable, and registration for these can be completed online or by postal mail.

-Inspirica’s approach to tutoring the GRE begins by identifying the needs of each individual student and finding the perfect tutor match for them.
+Inspirica’s approach to GRE test prep begins by identifying the needs of each individual student and finding the perfect tutor match for them.
 The GRE covers a wide range of topics, which often poses a challenge for undergraduates who spent their time in college specializing in a field of interest.
 Given this, many students who come to us have not studied math or English grammar since high school yet still need to perform well in those topics on the test.
 As a result, most of our GRE programs are somewhat lopsided, focusing much more on one section of the test while still working to fill in any gaps in knowledge in the other.